AmrElsayedEG/Live-Group-Chat/README.md

 ## General info
 - This project provides you to create private real-time group chat, You can enter the group name and your name to join others.
+- Users can create a new group or join existing group chat.
 - No messages saved in the database so when you end your session the messages disappear forever.
-- You can see the number or online users in your group chat and also see when user join or leave your channel.
+- You can see the number of online users in your group chat and also see when user join or leave your channel.
 - This project built using Django and Django Channels (WebSockets) so it's completely asynchronous application.

 ## Technologies